MIGUELANGELCIPRIANO/NODEJS/README.md

 https://nodejs.org/en

+2. Use the **npm** package manager to install.
-2. Execute the command from the terminal located at ./NODEJS-COOKIES.
+3. Execute the command from the terminal located at ./NODEJS-COOKIES.

 ```shell
 npm i